Bicinchoninic acid

-Bicinchoninic acid is most commonly employed in the bicinchoninic acid (BCA) assay, which is used to determine the total level of protein in a solution.
-Bicinchoninic acid is used to analyze to monitor cuprous ion presence due to its purple coloration via a biuret reaction.
+Bicinchoninic acid is most commonly employed in the bicinchoninic acid (BCA) assay, which is used to determine the total concentration of protein in a solution.
+Bicinchoninic acid is used to detect the presence of cuprous ions, due to its purple coloration via a biuret reaction.
 In this assay, two molecules of bicinchoninic acid chelate a single Cu+ ion, forming a purple water-soluble complex that strongly absorbs light at 562 nm.